pdavenport/TypescriptCrashCourseRedux/Course Files/Chapter 1/app_setup.md

 ## Project Setup

-Firstly, go ahead and navigate to a directory you'd like to create the project in and type
+Firstly, go ahead and navigate to a directory you'd like to create the project in.
+Type the following but of course replace "yourfancyappname" with whatever you'd like to call your app.

 ```c
 npx create-react-app yourfancyappname --template TypeScript